Clip path

 • Assault on the employer, general manager, or any of the superiors

-EOR Solution in Egypt
+EOR solution in Egypt

-Types of Visas in Egypt
+Types of visas in Egypt

 Egypt provides a variety of visa options, such as the following.

 • Work Visa: When a foreign national obtains a work permit, their temporary/tourist visa is changed to a work visa.
+The work permit is granted for up to one year and is renewable.

 • Ordinary Visa: An ordinary visa is valid for three to five years and grants a residence permit to an employee’s spouse for the time specified on their work permit.

-Work Permit
+Work permit

 The Egyptian Companies Law states that foreigners may make up no more than 10% of a company's employees, with wages not exceeding 20% of total compensation.
 Companies created in any of the free zones can hire foreign personnel who make up no more than 25% of the total workforce, according to the Investment Law.
 Therefore, foreign employees are not authorized to work in Egypt unless they have received residency and work permits.

 Foreign technical specialists must be accompanied by two Egyptian employees.
-To get a work permit, employees in particular industries such as tourism and education must submit supplementary papers and obtain special authorization.
+To get a work permit, employees in particular industries, such as tourism and education, must submit supplementary papers and obtain special authorization.

-Payroll & Taxes in Egypt
+Payroll and taxes in Egypt

 Various Egyptian payroll solutions are available for your firm, including the following.